gasparka/thesis/docs/pyha.rst

 MA is implemented by using a sliding sum that is divided by the sliding window length.
 The sliding sum part has already been implemented in :numref:`ch_fp_sliding_adder`.
-The division can be implemented by a shift right operation if the divisor is power of two.
+The division can be implemented by a shift right operation, assuming that the divisor is power of two.

 In addition, division can be performed on each sample instead of on the sum, that is ``(a + b) / c = a/c + b/c``.
 Doing this guarantees that the ``sum`` variable is always in the [-1;1] range, thus the saturation logic can be removed.